 In October 2011, we announced that flood waters had severely impacted the inventory and production operations of our primary contract manufacturer in Thailand.
 The impacted areas included certain product lines for the Telecom and Cable Television (CATV) market segments.
-This has had a significant impact on our operations and our ability to meet customer demand for certain of our fiber optics products in the near term.
 Our Photovoltaics segment was not affected by the Thailand floods.
 Since that announcement, we developed and implemented a plan to rebuild the impacted production lines at other locations, including an alternate facility of our contract manufacturer in Thailand, as well as our own manufacturing facilities in the United States and China.

 During the fiscal year ended September 30, 2012, we recorded estimated flood-related losses associated with damaged inventory and equipment of approximately \$3.7 million and \$1.8 million, respectively.
-We continue to evaluate our preliminary estimates of flood-related losses, and in future quarters we may record additional adjustments for damaged inventory and equipment.
+Equipment under capital lease totaling \$1.9 million as of September 30, 2011 was also damaged by the Thailand flood and written off against our outstanding capital lease obligation.